We have now re-opened following a pause to recruitment during the COVID-19 pandemic.

 We will ask everyone to do a 10-minute walking test and fill out questionnaires at three different time points – when you join, at four months and after one year.
 We want to find out about your symptoms and quality of life.
 Your answers will help us work out if the new programme represents good value for the NHS.

 How will we know if the treatment helps?

-From talking to people with pulmonary hypertension, we know that the most important benefit of any treatment is reduced breathlessness and fatigue.
-People have told us that this would reduce anxiety about daily activities, helping them to 'do more', walk further and have a better quality of life.
-We will use a walking test and quality of life questionnaires over one year to measure if our intervention helps people with pulmonary hypertension, and represents good value for the NHS.
+From talking to people with pulmonary hypertension, we know that the most important benefit of any treatment is helping to reduce breathlessness and fatigue.
+People have told us that this would help them with confidence to do daily activities, to 'do more', to walk further and have a better quality of life.
+We want to improve the fitness and quality of life of those living with pulmonary hypertension.

 If you have any questions about the SPHERe trial, please contact the trial team who will be happy to answer them.

 Telephone: 02476 150 300